 Will my department be charged a levy for flying on or after 1 August 2022, where the booking was made before 1 August 2022?

-No, the flight levy will only be charged on flights booked after 1 August 2022.
+The flight levy will only be charged on flights booked from 1 August 2022 and on flights expensed from 1 August 2022.

 How much is the levy likely to cost my department?

 It is expected that the levy will add approximately 10% to the cost of flights.
 For departments with high levels of business class flights, this figure may rise to 15%.

 What does my department have to do to implement the Travel Policy and the flight levy?

 The Departmental checklist

 - Provide a separate cost centre for recharging the flight levy by Estates Finance via the Oxford University Flight Levy form (if no cost centre is provided, the departments’ default cost centre will be used).